getbowtied/Hook-Me-Up/README.txt

 == Installation ==

 The easiest way:
-In your WordPress admin dashboard navigate to the **Plugins** > **Add New**.
+* In your WordPress admin dashboard navigate to the **Plugins** > **Add New**.
-Search for “HookMeUp”
+* Search for “HookMeUp”
-Click the “Install” button.
+* Click the “Install” button.

 == Frequently Asked Questions ==

-= Will WooCommerce work with my theme? =
+= Will HookMeUp work with my theme? =
 Yes; HookMeUp should work with any WooCommerce compatible theme.
-Please not that themes may alter the original location of various WooCommerce hooks.
+Please note that themes may alter the original location of various WooCommerce hooks.
 If you run into any theme related issues you should reach out to theme author / theme support.

 = Where can I report bugs or contribute to the project? = Use the [HookMeUp GitHub Repository](https://github.com/getbowtied/Hook-Me-Up) to report issues or contribute to the plugin's development.

-= What WooCommerce Hooks are included? =
+= Which WooCommerce templates can I customize? =

 HookMeUp doesn't include the full list of [WooCommerce Hooks](https://docs.woocommerce.com/wc-apidocs/hook-docs.html) available, but the ones that make sense for common customizations.